windkh/node-red-contrib-shelly/README.md

 This package contains nodes for controlling shelly devices

 # Warning
 This package is under construction.
-Right now only the switches like shelly switch 1, 2, shelly plug, shelly 2.5 (roller shutter) and shelly dimmer is supported.
+Right now only the switches like
+- shelly switch 1 (PM), 2
+- shelly plug
+- shelly 2.5 (roller shutter)
+- shelly dimmer
+- shelly uni
+are supported.
+Other may work but are not really tested so far.

 # Thanks for your donation